aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/stop-conversion-or-loading-using-interruptmonitor-when-it-is-taking-too-long/_index.md

 // Create a workbook object
 const wb = new AsposeCells.Workbook();

-// Assign it InterruptMonitor object wb.setInterruptMonitor(this.im);
+// Assign it the InterruptMonitor object wb.setInterruptMonitor(this.im);

 // Access first worksheet